What is the difference between compounded and brand-name GLP-1 medications?

 As with semaglutide, compounded tirzepatide is prepared by compounding pharmacies using tirzepatide active ingredient sourced from FDA-registered suppliers.
 The active molecule is the same.
 The final product is not FDA-reviewed and is not therapeutically equivalent to Mounjaro or Zepbound.

-The efficacy data for tirzepatide comes from the SURMOUNT trial program, which studied only the FDA-approved formulation.
-SURMOUNT-1 demonstrated weight loss of 22.5% over 72 weeks at the 15mg dose — the highest average weight loss observed in any anti-obesity medication trial to date.
+The efficacy data for tirzepatide comes from the SURMOUNT-1 trial (Jastreboff et al., New England Journal of Medicine, 2022), which studied only the FDA-approved formulation.
+SURMOUNT-1 reported weight loss of 22.5% over 72 weeks at the 15mg dose — the highest average weight loss observed in any anti-obesity medication trial to date.
+The trial authors concluded: "In this 72-week trial involving participants with obesity, 5 mg, 10 mg, or 15 mg of tirzepatide once weekly provided substantial and sustained reductions in body weight."
 Compounded tirzepatide has not been evaluated in an equivalent trial.

 Do compounded GLP-1 medications work as well as brand-name versions?